imrravi/Machine-Learning/README.md

-# Machine Learning Assignment
+# Machine Learning Assignments

-This repository contains machine learning assignments from the *Data-Driven Machine Learning* course on Internshala.
+This repository contains a collection of machine learning assignments and projects completed as part of the *Data-Driven Machine Learning* course on Internshala.

-## 📘 Assignment 1: Algorithm Comparison

-**Objective:**
-Compare and understand the suitability of common machine learning algorithms for different dataset scenarios.

-**Algorithms Covered:**
+Each assignment focuses on practical applications of different ML techniques including supervised and unsupervised learning, algorithm comparison, clustering, and predictive modeling.

+---

+## 📁 Folder Structure

+### `1.
+Algorithm Comparison`
+Understand the differences between key classification algorithms:
 - Logistic Regression
 - K-Nearest Neighbors (KNN)
 - Decision Tree
 - Support Vector Machine (SVM)

-**Structure:**
-1. **Algorithm Overview** – How each algorithm works, with strengths and limitations.
-2. **Application Scenarios** – Choosing the best algorithm for various dataset types.

-📄 Deliverable: PDF report comparing these algorithms and explaining their application.
+Includes:
+- Overview of each algorithm
+- Comparison based on real-world scenarios

+---

+### `2.
+K-Means Clustering`
+Explore applications and limitations of the K-Means clustering algorithm.

+Includes:
+- Use case analysis (e.g., customer segmentation)
+- Benefits of clustering
+- Challenges and when not to use K-Means

+---

+### `3.
+Airbnb & Customer Churn`
+Two projects focused on real-world predictions:
+- **Airbnb Price Prediction (Regression)**
+- **Customer Churn Prediction (Classification)**

+Includes:
+- Data preprocessing
+- Model development and evaluation
+- Insights and predictions (churn project)

+---

+## 📦 Tools & Libraries
+- Python (Jupyter Notebooks)
+- pandas, numpy, scikit-learn, seaborn, matplotlib

+---